Babies and Sleep: A Matter of Choice

 An Evidence-Based, Gentle and Natural Alternative to Sleep Training

-Neuroprotective Developmental Care approach to parent–baby sleep (the Possums Sleep Program) has been developed in the severely underfunded and devalued backwaters of clinical primary care research.
+Neuroprotective Developmental Care approach to parent–baby sleep (the Possums Sleep Program, now available as an all-in-one parent resource inside Milk & Moon, our exciting new home for parents) has been developed in the severely underfunded and devalued backwaters of clinical primary care research.
 It applies a generalist’s lens to integrate the neuroscience, psychological attachment, third wave behaviourism, lactation science, adult sleep science and evolutionary biology literatures (here, and here).

 In the same way that we’ve flipped our approach to infant allergy, recognising that the widespread prescription of maternal elimination diets for unsettled behaviour in breastfeeding babies over the past 2 decades has actually predisposed our children to allergy, or in the same way we’ve flipped our approach to obesity, recognising that calorie-reduction diets may actually increase weight gain, it’s time to flip our approach to parent-baby sleep.